intelligence38000/android-docs/src/pages/core/overview/index.md

 _**Note:** ProGuard directives are included in the Android dependencies to preserve the required classes._

-## ConnectivityReceiver
+## `ConnectivityReceiver`

 [`ConnectivityReceiver`](https://github.com/mapbox/mapbox-events-android/blob/39bd70151bded5413fa6db8378ba9e5d349b01d5/libcore/src/main/java/com/mapbox/android/core/connectivity/ConnectivityReceiver.java) is a `BroadcastReceiver` that helps you keep track of the device's connectivity status.
 When used statically by calling `getSystemConnectivity()`, the `ConnectivityReceiver` will always return the connectivity status as reported by the Android system.
 You have the option to set a `connectedFlag` when instantiating `ConnectivityReceiver`.

 You can override the connectivity value reported by the system by setting this flag to `true` or `false`.
 If left in its default value (`null`), `ConnectivityReceiver` will report the system value. `ConnectivityReceiver` also lets you subscribe to connectivity changes using a `ConnectivityListener` interface.

-### ConnectivityListener
+### `ConnectivityListener`

 `ConnectivityListener` is a callback that is used with the `ConnectivityReceiver`.
 You can implement the `ConnectivityListener` interface where you'd like and then will need to override its `onConnectivityChanged()` method.
-This method returns a `boolean`, which represents whether the device's new connectivity state is connected or not.
+This method returns a `boolean`, which is whether the device's new connectivity state is connected or not.

-## PermissionsManager
+## `PermissionsManager`

-If your Android project is built targeting API level 23 or higher your application will need to request permission during runtime.
+If you build your Android project targeting API level 23 or higher, then your application will need to request permission during runtime.
 Handling this directly in your activity produces boilerplate code and can often be hard to manage.
 That's where the `PermissionsManager` class comes into play.
 With the `PermissionsManager` class, you can check whether the user has granted location permission and request permissions if the user hasn't granted them yet.
 You can use `PermissionsManager permissionsManager = new PermissionsManager(this);` if you're implementing `PermissionsListener`.

 Once you have set up your permissions manager, you will still need to override `onRequestPermissionsResult()` and call the `permissionsManager`'s same method.